 It is sad that we have turned our back on what our ancestors worked so hard to provide for us through this pursuit of scientific knowledge.
 It revealed the full extent of deep time and deep space, showed forth the mysterious molecular means of evolutionary life’s long trail, and opened the heavens to a vision unimaginably vast.
 Reality trumped the theological and mystical imagination of our ancestors at every turn.
 If religion is actually coming to know the reality of that-which-is, these secular centuries have been quite courageous in their faith.

 It takes a courageous, adult faith to face the reality of our situation.
-Childhood faith is able to exist as a pure comfort: god is in his heaven and all is right with the world.
+Childhood faith is able to exist as a pure comfort: God is in his heaven and all is right with the world.
 Adult faith has confronted the cold, godless universe revealed by the heart broken in suffering, typically suffering for another.
-It is an interesting psychological fact that it is the door of compassion that causes one to question the childish image of a good god always watching over us.
+It is an interesting psychological fact that it is the door of compassion that causes one to question the childish image of a good God always watching over us.
 It is when we need to confront the reality of evil killing and damaging innocent lives that the too easy childish faith is shattered.
-The problem of evil: how could a good god allow this to happen?
-It is Dracula’s taunt, ‘I am about to drink the blood of the living, good god if you exist strike me down and save the innocent from the loss of their souls.’
+The problem of evil: how could a good God allow this to happen?
+It is Dracula’s taunt, ‘I am about to drink the blood of the living, good God if you exist strike me down and save the innocent from the loss of their souls.’
 As we have learned, painfully, from Dachau, Dresden, and Nagasaki, the stars remain silent.
-The atheist’s honesty about these matters cannot be dismissed.
+The atheist’s honesty about these matters cannot simply be dismissed.

 It is wrong to think this step in intellectual integrity destroys.
 It uncovers delusion, reveals a truth that can be revealed no other way.
 The dark night of the soul is orthodoxy; it was not play acting when the Christ of our myth cried out from the cross, ‘why have you forsaken me?’
 Only by being willing to pass through this threshold might a person come to find a more adult faith, the resurrection of hope on the other side of immaturity.

-As a culture we are going through the same process.
+As a culture we might be going through the same process.
 In the secular space we have been learning to stand strong with the honesty of our intellectual integrity.
 It is as if we said, ‘Ok, maybe the universe was made by monsters and cares not a whit for us, we are going to be brave enough to discover the truth regardless.’
 I applaud our courage.
 We admitted to ourselves that whatever power humanity’s long cultural evolution might achieve in our efforts to protect and nurture that which we love, it will of necessity be based upon that which is real.
 The first image to guide science towards just what that real might actually consist of was the machine.
 And in this, there is a tale.

 Science, of course, deserves part of the blame for its having become just one more special interest in our day.
 Its fascination with the machine and easy subservience to the needs of empire are well known.
 This and so much more can be laid at the foot of science.
 It does not change the tragedy of what has happened.